-First of all this MAC address nothing to do with an Apple Mac.
-Your laptop or wi- fi enabled mobile phone, all wireless devices have a unique MAC address.
-Just like every computer connected to the internet has a unique IP address.
+First of all, this MAC addresses nothing to do with an Apple Mac.
+Your laptop or wi-fi enabled mobile phone, all wireless devices have a unique MAC address.
+Just like every computer connected to the internet has an individual IP address.
 You can add the MAC address of your devices to your wireless router’s setting so that only the specified devices can connect to your Wi-Fi network.

-If somebody knows your MAC address they can change the MAC address if his own computer and easily connect to your network and your network will let them allow to connect as they have the specific MAC address.
+If somebody knows your MAC address, they can change the MAC address if his own computer and easily connect to your network, and your system will let them allow to communicate as they have the specific MAC address.

 Step 6.
 Decreasing the Rang of the Wireless Signal

-If you think your route has a high range, you can easily reduce* the signal by either changing the mode of your router to 802.11g of use a different channel
+If you think your route has a high range, you can quickly reduce* the signal by either changing the mode of your router to 802.11g of use a different channel

-*Apply the Anti- wi- fi pain- Researchers have developed a special Wi-Fi blocking paint that can help you stop neighbours from accessing your home network without you having to set up encryption at the router level.
-The paint contains chemicals that block radio signals by absorbing them.
+*Apply the Anti- wi-fi pain- Researchers have developed a particular Wi-Fi blocking paint that can help you stop neighbors from accessing your home network without you having to set up encryption at the router level.
+The color contains chemicals that block radio signals by absorbing them.
 “By coating an entire room, Wi-Fi signals can’t get in and, crucially, can’t get out.”

 Connect to your Secure Wireless Network